abdulrahmanazab/docker-training-neic/singularity_training/exercise_04_GPUBurn/README.md

 Build the container on Piz Daint compute node with fakeroot, as in the previous exercises, the exec the gpu-burn executable by submitting a job asking for 1 node.

-You can monitoring GPU usage with nvidia-smi tool:
+You can monitoring GPU usage with nvidia-smi tool on the node where your job is running.
+To know the node name, after that your job is running, type the command:

+	$ squeue -j <jobid> -o "%N"

+Then, login into the node and execute the nvidia-smi command:

 	$ ssh <node number> nvidia-smi -l 1

-Al alternative approach is to create an allocation and log onto the compute node directly, by using the command:
+An alternative approach is to create an allocation and log onto the compute node directly, by using the command:

 	$ srun -C gpu -A <account> --pty -u -N1 bash -l